Linaro/website/_posts/current/blog/2021-05-19-highlights-from-linaro-connect-on-qualcomm-technologies-and-open-source-software.md

 ---
 layout: post
-title: "Highlights from Linaro Connect on Qualcomm technologies and open source software "
+title: Qualcomm Technologies & Open Source Software at Linaro Connect
-description: Linaro plays a key role in the Qualcomm ecosystem, employing several developers and maintainers of key Qualcomm subsystems and drivers.
-In this blog we list the sessions presented at the most recent Linaro Virtual Connect by Linaro engineers to highlight achievements related to Qualcomm technologies and open source software.
+description: In this blog we list the sessions presented at Linaro Virtual Connect to highlight achievements related to Qualcomm technologies and open source software.
 date: 2021-05-19 04:20:25
 image: /assets/images/content/tech_background.jpg
 tags: